sadekbaroudi/vik/pcb/vik-universal/breadboard/README.md

-# VIK universal (jumper input output matrix)
+# VIK universal (breadboard)

 ## Overview

 This is a simple pcb that allows you to connect any series of up to 12 pin headers to a VIK connector, in any order.

-You solder 1 (and ONLY 1) jumper per row, and it connects it to the corresponding VIK signal.
+You solder one of the numbered through holes to a column.
+Be careful not to solder multiple signals from the 3rd party board to the same VIK signal (each column).
+Each column of through holes (except the numbered ones on the left or right) are all wired together.

 ## Fabrication and BOM